 Note: All documents will be updated following the review and integration of feedback following public consultation.

-Following the submission and proposed endorsement of the Guideline in October, COPE will be developing a series of companion documents for health professionals, consumers and family members, to reflect the latest evidence as per the national Guideline.
+COPE has developed a series of companion documents for health professionals, consumers and family members, to reflect the latest evidence as per the national Guideline.

-In addition, COPE will be developing an free, accredited online training program for health professionals to support guideline implementation for health professionals across primary, maternity and postnatal healthcare settings.
+In addition, COPE has developed a free, accredited online training program for health professionals to support guideline implementation for health professionals across primary, maternity and postnatal healthcare settings.